MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-405-Federal-Health-Insurance-Aged-Disabled/subpart-R-Provider-Reimbursement-Determinations-Appeals/section-405.1853.md

 (xi) Other matters that the Board deems necessary and appropriate.
 The Board may issue any orders at the conference found necessary and appropriate to narrow the issues further and expedite further proceedings in the appeal.

-(3) After the status conference, the Board may -
+(3) After the status conference, the Board may—

 (i) Issue in writing a report and order specifying what transpired and formalizing any orders issued at the conference; and